rabadiw/pcf-wcf/README.md

 ```

 ## Special case: Integrated Windows Authentication
 As of this writting, the PCF platform does not start app containers within an AD joined host.
-The PCF SSO Tile can be configured with different Identity Providers; e.g. AD FS, AAD, etc. With the IdP in place and configured, the WCF Service can add the `serviceAuthorization` to secure the entire service with OAuth 2.0 and TLS Offloading.
+The PCF SSO Tile can be configured with different Identity Providers; e.g. AD FS, AAD, etc. With the IdP in place and configured, configure the WCF Service with the `serviceAuthorization` service behavior to secure the entire service with OAuth 2.0 and TLS Offloading.
+The section to include the `serviceAuthorization` would be under system.serviceModel:behaviors:serviceBehaviors:behavior.

 ## Deploy
 To deploy the `src\Demo.WcfServiceApp` app, use the following powershell script.
 Replace `PivotalSSO` with your SSO tile instance name.